-We believe that in Fiscal Year (FY) 2022, which begins October 1, 2021, the demand for cap-subject H-1Bs will again exceed the numerical quota, necessitating a lottery.
-Pursuant to a January 2019 rule, U.S. Citizenship and Immigration Services (USCIS) will hold a pre-registration process that we expect to begin on March 1, 2021, but USCIS has not made an official announcement as to the dates of the initial registration period.
-Furthermore, under the January 2019 rule, USCIS does have the authority to suspend the pre-registration process, and revert to the old process of needing to submit a full and complete H-1B petition, but there is no indication USCIS intends to do this.
+We believe that in Fiscal Year (FY) 2023, which begins October 1, 2022, the demand for cap-subject H-1Bs will again exceed the numerical quota, necessitating a lottery.
+Pursuant to a January 2019 rule, U.S. Citizenship and Immigration Services (USCIS) will hold a pre-registration process, which based on prior years we expect to begin on March 1, 2022.
+USCIS has not yet made an official announcement as to the dates of the initial registration period for FY 2023.

 Under the USCIS pre-registration process, employers (or their attorneys/agents) wishing to sponsor foreign national employees for initial cap-subject H-1B status will complete a pre-registration process that requests basic information about the sponsoring employer and the sponsored employee.
 USCIS will impose a $10 fee per registration.